Weidsn/A_Thesis_on_the_Philosophy_of_Social_Phenomena/README.md

 In this Chapter, I take a stance on an existing philosophical controversy of collectivism v.s. singularism.
 This Chapter can be skipped if you are not interested in (or are unfamilar with) this debate.

 ### Chapter 2
-Introduces the problems and challenges that my framework, dubbed the MR-N (Motivating Reason-Norm) framework, is designed to overcome.
+Introduces key philosophical challenges that my framework, dubbed the MR-N (Motivating Reason-Norm) framework, is designed to overcome.

 ### Chapter 3 - 5
 The MR-N framework is presented in detail.

 ### Chapter 6 - 9
-Contain a series of applications for the MR-N framework and a series of arguments for singularism against collectivism.
+In these chapters I apply he MR-N framework to a number of interesting social scenarios.
+I also present my arguments in favour of singularism vis-a-vis collectivism.